Filipe-Leite/EMBARCA_SOUTHERN_CITIES/README.md

 # Using ruby '2.7.0' and 'rails', '~> 5.2.8'

+### This project is a test made with rails and postgres.
+Using the government IBGE api for populate the database the project show the cities based on 2 search filters fields (state acronym and city name).

 ## Create a postgres superuser called "filipe" with the password "1234"

   sudo -u postgres psql